Fillings

 For most small to moderate cavities, direct fillings can be bonded to the tooth immediately after removing decay and cleaning and shaping the tooth.

-Composite resin, dental amalgam, and glass ionomer fillings are typically used for this type of single visit restoration.
+Composite resin, dental amalgam, and glass ionomer fillings are typically used for this type of single-visit restoration.

 • Indirect Filling